 Our low impact milestones track our efforts and developments as we strive to find ways to improve every day.
 As we continue to make progress we want to share some of our most recent and important milestones here.

 • Established the Tom Wood Low Impact Framework (2021-2023)

-• Achieved GOTS Trade & Retail Certification for Tom Wood AS
+• Achieved GOTS Trade & Retail Certification for Tom Wood AS in 2021.

 • Revised Code of Conduct, signed by all suppliers

 • Animal Welfare policy, child labour policy and chemical restrictions policy signed by all suppliers